andreabradpitto/ARP-assignment/README.md

 It should produce a [sine wave](https://en.wikipedia.org/wiki/Sine) but, even with the default parameters, it does not even come close to that.
 After several tweaks to the function itself, I ended up using one I defined myself.
 This formula, albeit less fancy than the original, works as intended, while still including all the parameters that were present in the provided one.

-For the above mentioned reasons, I could not test the maximum `config.rf` value as expected by the goals of the assignment specifications.
+For the above mentioned reasons, I could not test the maximum `rf` value as expected by the goals of the assignment specifications.
 Of course, also the optional part (i.e. check whether token values constituted a sinusoidal or not) lost any sense, so I skipped that too.
 The only thing I could test was the waiting time, and I can confirm that my minumum waiting time is 0 (i.e. no waiting time), as even with that value the code behaves as expected.
 I proved this by adding a recursion element to my function (i.e. I added `10 * token.value` to the new token computation), so that I could then easily check in the [log file](https://github.com/andreabradpitto/ARP-assignment#log-file) that no message had been skipped.

 Given these premises, results were satisfying nonetheless: my code works in both run modes, and does not seem to feature any relevant bug.
 The only known issues are highlighted by the **warnings** in this file, but they are mostly problems generated by users' errors, which are not handled seamlessly.